-MIN3045 Developmental Foundations for Ministry WCE AU ......4 cr (PQ: ENG1107 or ENG2205, and sophomore standing) This course provides an overview of theories related to educational psychology and human development across the lifespan.
+MIN3045 Developmental Foundations for Ministry WCE AU4 cr (PQ: ENG1107 or ENG2205, and sophomore standing) This course provides an overview of theories related to educational psychology and human development across the lifespan.
 Specific application to ministry contexts in the local church and other ministry-based agencies is examined.
 Students complete research-based projects in their area of ministry interest.

-This course explores the use of technology in diverse ministry settings including the local church, missions, and nonprofit organizations with the goal of helping students articulate thoughtful and practical perspectives on digital ministry.
+MIN3065 Digital Ministry^{AU}2 cr This course explores the use of technology in diverse ministry settings including the local church, missions, and nonprofit organizations with the goal of helping students articulate thoughtful and practical perspectives on digital ministry.
 Special topics will be considered such as social media usage, podcasting, and live-streaming.

-MIN3105 Leading in Pastoral Ministry\......4 cr

-(PQ: MIN1007) This course examines a biblical foundation and a practical understanding of the shepherding and overseer roles of the pastor in local church ministries.
+MIN3105 Leading in Pastoral Ministry......4 cr (PQ: MIN1007) This course examines a biblical foundation and a practical understanding of the shepherding and overseer roles of the pastor in local church ministries.
 Special attention is given to church governance, ministerial ethics, discipline, staff leadership, ceremonies, and the ordinances.
 Pastoral self-care including family well-being is also considered.

-This course overviews the biblical, philosophical, theological, and theoretical foundations for ministry with children and families.
+MIN3107 Spiritual Lives of Children.....2 cr This course overviews the biblical, philosophical, theological, and theoretical foundations for ministry with children and families.
 Attention is given to both internal and external influences on children and the impact of their moral and spiritual formation.
 The importance of children learning and growing in the context of their family will be emphasized.

-This course will examine biblical and theological foundations, as well as social science research, for human sexuality.
+MIN3205 Human Sexuality.....2 cr This course will examine biblical and theological foundations, as well as social science research, for human sexuality.
 A holistic view of human sexuality will be explored through the examination of sociological, biological, psychological, cultural, and spiritual aspects of human nature and behavior.
 Biblical principles will be evaluated regarding healthy sexuality across the lifespan within various ministry contexts.